Melody12020831/Notebook/docs/Computer_Science/DB/Chapter5.md

 ## Embedded SQL

-- The SQL standard defines embeddings of SQL in a variety ofprogramming languages such as C, Java, and Cobol.
+- The SQL standard defines embeddings of SQL in a variety of programming languages such as C, Java, and Cobol.
-- A language to which SQL queries are embedded is referred to as a hostlanguage(宿主语言), and the SQL structures permitted in the hostlanguage comprise embedded SaL.
+- A language to which SQL queries are embedded is referred to as a host language(宿主语言), and the SQL structures permitted in the hostlanguage comprise embedded SaL.
 - EXEC SaL statement is used to identify embedded SQL request to the preprocessol `EXEC SQL <embedded SQL statement>END EXEC`
     - the Java embedding uses: `# SQL{...};`
     - the C embedding uses: `EXEC SQL<embedded SQL statement >;`